Probing supermassive black hole scalarization with Pulsar Timing Arrays: Results

 As defined in Eq.~\eqref{eq:loud}, the source loudness is a measure of the contribution of SMBHB sources with parameter $\chi$ to the total SGWB.
 The peak of the source loudness defines the properties of the SMBHB systems which contribute the most to the SGWB.
 Firstly, we notice that the presence of EsGB gravity generally decreases the source loudness of SMBHBs, resulting in a lower amplitude of the SGWB, as already expected from Fig.~\ref{fig:eq}.\footnote{An exception is found in the middle panel of Fig.~\ref{fig:loudness}, where the peak source loudness in EsGB gravity exceeds the corresponding GR value.
 This occurs because, when the scalar charges of the two SMBHs in a binary are nearly equal, the orbital decay is primarily driven by the quadrupole component, as indicated by Eq.~\eqref{eq:gbf}.
 In this scenario, the characteristic strain in EsGB gravity is enhanced by an overall factor of $(1 + \alpha_A\alpha_B)^{2/3}$ compared to the GR case, as can be shown by substituting Eqs.~\eqref{eq:power} and \eqref{eq:gbf} into Eq.~\eqref{eq:dEdf}, and subsequently into Eq.~\eqref{eq:hc}.
-The resulting SGWB, which is the integral of the source loudness over the parameters $\chi$, remains however lower than the GR counterpart, even in this scenario.}\\ Secondly, comparing the upper and the lower panels in Fig.~\ref{fig:loudness}, we find that the interval of chirp masses contributing the most to the background is roughly the same in these two cases, and also the relative source loudness is comparable.
-In other words, these two panels show the scenario in which the scalarization window is centered around only one of the two bodies forming a typical SMBHB system in our model.
-As previously mentioned, this is the source of the degeneracy shown in the 2D posterior in Fig.~\ref{fig:chains_100}.
-Such a degeneracy is not exact, because of the specifics of the underlying astrophysical model described by the comoving merger density: indeed, we see that the source loudness is not exactly the same in the two cases, which is reflected in the different shape of the two peaks in the 2D posterior.
-However, such a breaking is not sufficiently strong to disentangle the two cases in the data. \\ Finally, we observe the presence of a valley between the two peaks of the bimodal distribution in Fig.~\ref{fig:chains_100}.
-As shown in the middle panel of Fig.~\ref{fig:loudness}, this feature arises because, in that region of parameter space, most SMBHB systems consist of two scalarized black holes with similar values of the adimensional charge $\alpha$.
-In such cases, the charge difference is generally small, leading to weaker dipolar emission compared to scenarios where only one of the two black holes is scalarized.
-Consequently, the peak of the source loudness in EsGB gravity is not significantly modified compared to GR, implying that the overall shape of the SGWB remains largely unchanged.
-This results in a suppression of the posterior in the corresponding region of $\log_{10} \lambda_9$.
-Nonetheless, a non-negligible number of posterior samples still populate this region, and they tend to be correlated with a lower amplitude for the merger rate.
-This is ultimately caused by the fact that, as we have shown in Figs.~\ref{fig:eq} and \ref{fig:loudness}, the presence of EsGB gravity suppresses the overall amplitude of the SGWB.
-Therefore, the mock data points we constructed can also be fitted - although with a smaller likelihood - by a smaller $\log_{10} (A/\text{Mpc}^{-3}) $ and values of $\log_{10} \lambda_9$ which do not produce a heavy suppression of the SGWB.
-As a consequence, our analysis cannot fully exclude the values of $\log_{10} \lambda_9$ in the trough of Fig.~\ref{fig:chains_100}, although strongly disfavoring them. \\ The last point becomes increasingly relevant as the precision of our mock measurements decreases - that is, if $\epsilon$ increases.
-In App.~\ref{app:other_plots} (Fig.~\ref{fig:app_chains_5020}), we show the results for $\epsilon = 1/50, 1/20$.
-In the former case, the GR fit is more in agreement with the data compared to the $\epsilon = 1/100$ case: the posterior in $\log_{10}(A/\text{Mpc}^{-3})$ becomes bimodal - signaling that the data could be fitted by pure GR, although with a smaller likelihood - while the through in $\log_{10} \lambda_9$ disappears.
-In the latter case, the uncertainty in the mock measurements is so large that even the trough in the amplitude disappears, resulting in significantly broader constraints.
-However, the characteristic structure in the 2D corner plot remains discernible and continues to serve as a distinctive imprint of EsGB gravity on the data.\\ We checked that choosing different parameters in Eq.~\eqref{eq:simp} yields qualitatively similar results.
+The resulting SGWB, which is the integral of the source loudness over the parameters $\chi$, remains however lower than the GR counterpart, even in this scenario.}